csalmeida/ruby-fundamentals/README.md

 ## Objects

-To learn Ruby, its helpful to star by understanding objects as the language is an extreme object-oriented programming language.
+To learn Ruby, it is helpful to start by understanding objects as the language is an extreme object-oriented programming language.

 In other languages that's not always the case, many other object-oriented languages make use of something called _"primitives"_ which make up the most basic parts of the language and they might not necessarily relate with each other.

 However in Ruby, _almost_ everything is an object and these can be interacted in similar ways.
 They are called objects because they are rather analogous to objects in the real world.

-For instace a `book` is an object with a certain properties and uses or behaviours.
-A book cover can have a blue cover, 250 pages, and a language it is published in.
+For instace a `book` is an object with certain properties, uses or behaviours.
+A book can have a blue cover, 250 pages, and a language it is published in.

 The `book` can be opened, read and closed.

 There are other books with different properties but all books are similar to each other in the sense they have a cover, a title, an author, pages and so on.

+Objects work in a similar way, they act as a boilerplate with the option to instantiate many copies, each with their own properties.

 ## Variables